Paint and Stain Your Stairs

 Step 5.
 Prime and Paint Stair Risers

 Painting stairs can be tricky enough, but it will be especially challenging when you are staining stairs at the same time.
 Before you begin painting, make sure the stair tread surfaces are dry.
 Use painter’s tape to mask the edges where risers meet the treads.
 Mask any other surface that you don’t want paint on.
-Prime the riser surfaces with a quality primer.
+Prime the riser surfaces with True Value EasyCare® Ultra Premium primer/sealer.
 Apply one coat, or two if necessary, using a small paintbrush.
 Let each coat dry thoroughly (overnight, if possible) before continuing.
-Next, apply a coat of True Value EasyCare® paint in the color of your choice.
+You can skip priming by using True Value EasyCare® Ultra Premium latex paint and primer in-one.
+Next, apply a coat of True Value EasyCare® Ultra Premium latex paint and primer in-one in the color of your choice.

 When priming and painting stairs, load your brush by covering 1/3 to 1/2 of the bristles and tap the brush on the side of the can to remove any excess paint.
 Apply from one side of the brush with one long stroke.
 Use the return trip to unload the other side, starting just where the first stroke ended.
 Complete each area with a long, light finishing stroke.
 Make sure to brush toward the paint that was just applied each time you begin a new stroke.
 Clean up any drips or splatters before they dry.